Cethric/Cethric.github.io/_drafts/2020-05-26-yarn-2-the-new-project-manager.md

 For example, package `A` depends on package `B` and uses parts of package `C` and package `B` depends on package `C`.
 In the previous `node_modules` module resolution process this would work fine as package `C` is already in `node_modules` so even though package `A` does not depend on package `C` it is still able to use it.
 However, in the new PnP runtime, this would throw an issue `A package is trying to access another package without the second one being listed as a dependency of the first one.`

 ## The Solution
 As per the Yarn 2 [migration guide][migration_guide], the long term recommended solution is to provide a PR to the upstream package to add the missing dependencies to the package listings.
 However this can take time to be processed and filter into npm modules, so a short term solution is available that involves modifying the `.yarnrc.yml` file to make yarn aware of the missing dependencies.
-This can be acheived by adding entries to the [`packageExtensions`][package-extensions] key in the `.yarnrc.yml` file.
+This can be achieved by adding entries to the [`packageExtensions`][package-extensions] key in the `.yarnrc.yml` file.

 ```yaml
 packageExtensions: